Miguel del Águila: Life

-Del Águila was among the first composers chosen by Meet the Composer and The American Symphony Orchestra League to receive a Music Alive Extended Residency grant.
-This resulted in the 2006 opera Time and Again Barelas, a partnership between the New Mexico Symphony and the National Hispanic Cultural Center in Albuquerque.
-Joanne Sheehy Hoover of the Albuquerque Journal wrote that the opera “displayed his command of an arresting musical vocabulary, marked by a complex yet infectious rhythmic vitality.”
+Del Águila was among the first composers chosen by 'Meet the Composer' and The American Symphony Orchestra League to receive a 'Music Alive' Extended Residency grant, which resulted in the 2006 opera Time and Again Barelas, a partnership between the New Mexico Symphony and the National Hispanic Cultural Center in Albuquerque.
+Joanne Sheehy Hoover of the Albuquerque Journal wrote that the opera displayed "command of an arresting musical vocabulary, marked by a complex yet infectious rhythmic vitality.”

-In 2008, del Águila received a "Magnum Opus" commission administered by Meet the Composer, for performances by the Nashville Symphony, Buffalo Philharmonic, Virginia Symphony, and Winnipeg Symphony.
+In 2008, del Águila received a "Magnum Opus" commission, administered by 'Meet the Composer', for performances by the Nashville Symphony, Buffalo Philharmonic, Virginia Symphony, and Winnipeg Symphony orchestras.
 The resulting tone poem, "The Fall of Cuzco", was premiered by the Nashville Symphony conducted by Giancarlo Guerrero in November 2009.
-In 2008–09, del Águila was given the Lancaster Symphony's Composer Award.
-His "Choral Suite No. 2" for mixed chorus and orchestra was performed by the symphony, and conducted by Stephen Gunzenhauser, in November 2008.
+In 2008–09, del Águila received the Lancaster Symphony's Composer Award.
+His "Choral Suite No. 2" for mixed chorus and orchestra was performed by the symphony, conducted by Stephen Gunzenhauser, in November 2008.

-In 2010, del Águila received two Latin Grammy nominations, the first for the Bridge CD Salón Buenos Aires (for Best Classical Album), and another for his work "Clocks" (Best Classical Contemporary Composition), performed by Camerata San Antonio.
+In 2010, del Águila received two Latin Grammy nominations, the first for the Bridge CD Salón Buenos Aires (for Best Classical Album), and the second for his work "Clocks" (Best Classical Contemporary Composition), performed by Camerata San Antonio.
 "Clocks" also received a Copland Foundation Recording Award in 2009.
-In 2015, he received a third nomination for his "Concierto en Tango" (Best Classical Contemporary Composition), commissioned, premiered and recorded by the Buffalo Philharmonic with cello soloist Roman Mekinulov, and conducted by JoAnn Falletta.
+In 2015, he received a third nomination for his "Concierto en Tango" (Best Classical Contemporary Composition), commissioned, premiered and recorded by the Buffalo Philharmonic with cello soloist Roman Mekinulov and conducted by JoAnn Falletta.

-Recordings of Miguel del Águila's over 130 works have been released on 56 CD albums to date, by Naxos, Dorian, Telarc, New Albion, Albany, Centaur and Eroica, among others.
-Peermusic Classical, and Theodore Presser have both published his works, alongside many which have been self-published.
-After many years in Southern California, del Águila now lives in Seattle.
+Recordings of del Águila's over 140 works have been released on 67 CD albums to date by Naxos, Dorian, Telarc, New Albion, Albany, Centaur and Eroica, among others.
+Peermusic Classical, and Theodore Presser have both published his works, alongside many which he has self-published.